JohnBinford/AppleWood-Pointe/readme.md

    - If you have something that's unique, common but new, or potentially popular we encourage donating it to the shop.

 * * *
+## One of the guys wondered what the strange square metal "pipe" was in the ceiling of a commoon area.
 -  John recently spotted this collection of those pipes in Stacy's recent picture upload.
    -  If anyone knows what they might be, please email John.  johnathan.binford@gmail.com </br>